 Use storytelling strategies to launch attention-grabbing campaigns, especially if you are launching or relaunching your business online.
 People not only follow your brand but the story behind it.
 You can include multimedia elements like stunning videos or pro-grade images.

 Dove, for instance, created an ad highlighting frontliners’ courage and dedication.
 Burger King released material emphasizing the need for social distancing and staying at home.
 Storytelling is a great way to pay it forward to your brand’s consumers and followers by giving value to them and the community.

 Coca-Cola company also released a couple of online films celebrating perseverance and the human spirit’s power amid the pandemic.
-The films were shared via social media and other digital channels where the pandemic decreases and societies return to a new normal.
+The films were shared via social media and other digital channels when the pandemic decreased and societies return to a new normal.

 The company titled the films “For Everyone” or “Por Todos” in Spanish and ran across Africa, Asia, Spain, and Latin America.
 The second film is titled “To the Human Race,” which revives a 2010 spot, showing in Asia and Latin America.

 Content marketing is a brand’s best move forward.
 It remains an integral component of digital marketing, although the content focus is growing.